xiix0/scam/README.md

-Executive ability is prominent in your make-up.
+You'll be called to a post requiring ability in handling groups of people.